 Washington electors split four votes away from Clinton

-When the state’s electoral votes are counted in the U.S. Congress next month – and in official records afterward – they’ll be listed as eight for Clinton, three for Colin Powell, and one for Faith Spotted Eagle.
+When the state’s electoral votes are counted in the U.S. Congress next month – and in official records ever after – they’ll be listed as eight for Clinton, three for Colin Powell, and one for Faith Spotted Eagle.

 Indian tribes and others have staged an ongoing protest against the pipeline, which they say could leak and ruin their water supply and pollute their land.